President: David Anthony

 Career: Tara has worked for the City of Port Adelaide Enfield for eight years, in both community care and community development.
 She has experience in working with volunteers, various community groups, planning and developing new initiatives and running community events.
 Tara also teaches community development at TAFE on a casual basis.

 Why Muscular Dystrophy SA: Tara’s mother, Colette, had myotonic dystrophy and died in November 2008.
-She is passionate about assisting MDA through her special interest areas of marketing and promotions, community engagement and fundraising.
+She is passionate about assisting Muscular Dystrophy SA through her special interest areas of marketing and promotions, community engagement and fundraising.

 Qualifications: MB BS (Adel)